AbhiBiju/Cuckoos-Library/README.md

 ## Motivation

-Inspired by mutual interest in books and book-keeping.
+Inspired by mutual interest in books and reading as a hobby.
 Find a way to track and search books by various categories.

 ## Tech/Framework Used